ifly6/Communique/README.md

 ## Changelog ##
 While there will be a version number, currently, there is no such number, since, for obvious reasons, we are still in alpha.
 Version numbers will start after the program is released.

+1. Version 1 comes in three flavours, Communiqué (GUI), Morse (old CLI), and Marconi (new CLI).
-1. Initial pre-release in two flavours, CLI and GUI.
-GUI has support for the keys, variable flags, and the saving and loading of the program configuration.
-CLI does all this on a lower level.
+  - Communiqué has support for the keys, variable flags, and the saving and loading of the program configuration.
+  - Morse does not do any of this.
 It only has support for a simple list of recipients without support for loading or saving of anything more than the client key.
+  - Marconi is a headless client.
+It will only accept valid files from Communiqué and then read those files and use all the data in them.
+It does not write these files (other than updating their sent lists).
+  - Note that Morse will likely be phased out in favour of just Communiqué and Marconi.